How Many VA Loans Can You Have?

 Having Multiple VA Loans at the Same Time

-You can potentially have more than one active VA loan at the same time if you have sufficient entitlement and meet certain conditions.
+You can potentially have more than one active VA loan at the same time if you have sufficient entitlement or bonus entitlement and meet certain conditions.

 When Multiple Loans Are Possible